moaazsidat/react-native-qrcode-scanner/README.md

 propType: `element`

-Pass a RN element/component to use it when the camera is inactive (after `cameraTimeout` milliseconds).
+Pass a RN element/component to show it when the camera is inactive for `cameraTimeout` (another props) milliseconds.
+If the `camearTimeout` is 0 or not specified, this prop will never be used.

 #### `flashMode`